The World Ten Times Over

 The World Ten Times Over (US title Pussycat Alley) is a 1963 British drama film written and directed by Wolf Rilla, and starring Sylvia Syms, June Ritchie, Edward Judd and William Hartnell.
+The movie premiered a little under a month before Hartnell's debut in Doctor Who.
+It would also be his final film role.
 Donald Sutherland makes a brief appearance, in one of his earliest roles.
 The British Film Institute has described it as the first British film to deal with an implicitly lesbian relationship.

 Plot

 The lives of two club hostesses Billa and Ginnie, who work in the Soho area of London, have their friendship challenged by jealousies arising when Ginnie becomes romantically involved with Bob, a rich married businessman.